Nanobot567/musik/README.md

 ### Sometimes an MP3 plays back slower/faster than the rest.
 If one of your MP3s has a different audio rate than the others, it can play back slower or faster than the others.

-To fix this, you can either (for all of your MP3s):
+To fix this, you can either (for all of your MP3s if you're unsure, or for the one MP3 that has a different play rate):

 - drag your MP3 into something like [Audacity](https://audacityteam.org/)
 - change the project rate (it should be in the bottom left corner) to 44100 Hz (or whichever you would like)